adityarishav7004/Booth-Multiplication-Algorithm-Implementation-using-Veirlog/README.md

 # Booth-Multiplication-Algorithm-Implementation-using-Veirlog
-A signed multiplication algorithm that further enhances the right shift algorithm by reducing the Booth's Recoding Algorithm
+A signed multiplication algorithm that further enhances the right shift algorithm by reducing the number of partial products and following the Booth's Recoding Algorithm